DelphiWorlds/Playground/Demos/AndroidBackgroundLocation/ReadMe.md

 ## Project Configuration

-These instructions are for when you are creating your own project.
-They have already been included in the demo.

 In Project Options of the application:

+### Permissions

+Note: Permissions have already been configured in the demo

 In the Uses Permissions section for both Android 32-bit and Android 64-bit targets: